Liberty Speech Pathology

 How can Liberty Speech Pathology help?

-- A report to give you information and a summary of your child’s stuttering.
-This is often useful information for your child’s Child Care Centre, Kindy or School teacher to have.
+- Provide you with a report to give you information and a summary of your child’s specific literacy (or pre-literacy) difficulties.
+This is often useful information for your child’s School or Kindy teacher to have.